filecoin-project/filecoin-docs/content/en/smart-contracts/developing-contracts/foundry/index.md

     yarn install
     ```

 1. Export your private key from MetaMask.
-See the [MetaMask documentation](https://metamask.zendesk.com/hc/en-us/articles/360015289632-How-to-export-an-account-s-private-key) to find out how to export your private key.
+See the [MetaMask documentation](https://support.metamask.io/hc/en-us/articles/360015289632-How-to-export-an-account-s-private-key) to find out how to export your private key.
-1. In your .env.example, create an environment variable called `PRIVATE_KEY` and paste in the private key from MetaMask.
+1. In your `.env.example`, create an environment variable called `PRIVATE_KEY` and paste in the private key from MetaMask.
 Also, do the same for the `HYPERSPACE_RPC_URL`.
-Then rename the file to .env:
+Then rename the file to `.env`:

     ```markdown
     PRIVATE_KEY=eed8e9d727a647f7302bab440d405ea87d36726e7d9f233ab3ff88036cfbce9c